PranayBolem/Bifurcate-project/README.md

 # Bifurcate-project

-Bifurcate is a money spilitting website combined with a custom app to share grocery lists and prices.
+Bifurcate is a website combined with a custom app to share groceries, keep track of transactions and to split bills among each other.

 Website